This is what happens to your phone battery when you use a fast charger

 You'll want to keep your phone out of strong sun, away from window sills and off the dashboard of your car to prevent overheating, which can make the battery less efficient over time.
 In extreme cases, an overheated battery could explode.

-Even temperatures as high as 86 degrees can decrease a battery's effectiveness, said Isidor Buchmann, founder and CEO of battery-technology company Cadex Electronics and its companion Battery University education website.
+Temperatures as high as 86 degrees Fahrenheit (30C) can decrease a battery's effectiveness, said Isidor Buchmann, founder and CEO of battery-technology company Cadex Electronics and its companion Battery University education website.

 Does that mean you want to store your phone in an ice chest?
 No. But as much as you can, keep it away from high temperatures.
 If you're out in the sun for long periods of time, try draping a towel or T-shirt over it, or put it in a bag along with your cool water bottle.
 The idea is to keep the phone's internal temperature from rising.